NoaBar/noabar.github.io/index.md

 Just Java
 =========
-These days we can do almost everything on the internt, including shopping or ordering food.
+An easy way for a business to get orders from its customers is throught an ordering app.
+The "Just Java" app is an example of a simple ordering app that every business can build and use according to its' needs.
-Building the Just Java app I gained experience working with intents that allow an app connect with other apps on the same mobile phone.
+Building the "Just Java" app I gained experience working with an "explicit intent" that allows an app connect with other apps on the same mobile phone.

 [Click here for more images](JustJavaGallery)